sciber-io/yubikey-locker/README.md

 #### No terminal
 1. Download sciber-yklocker-macos and io.sciberyklocker.plist to (and then restart computer)
-- /Applications/sciber-yklocker-macos
+- /Applications/sciber-yklocker/sciber-yklocker-macos
 - /Library/LaunchAgents/io.sciber.sciberyklocker.plist
-2. Application output is written to /Applications/sciber-yklocker-macos.log and /Applications/sciber-yklocker-macos-error.log
+2. Application output is written to
+- /Applications/sciber-yklocker/stdout.log
+- /Applications/sciber-yklocker/stderr.log

+#### Intune
+Devices->macOS->configurational profile-> Create a profile -> profile type: templates -> template name: preference file -> upload io.sciber.sciberyklocker.plist

+(unsure about where this will be located?)

 ### Comandline options (Linux and Mac)